Government Canyon State Natural Area

 Government Canyon State Natural Area has more than 40 miles of hiking and biking trails that range from remote rugged canyon lands to gently rolling grasslands.
-Natural Area visitors may enjoy a variety of outdoor activities including, picnicking, hiking, biking, trail running, geochaching, regularly scheduled guided hikes, and ranger programs.
-Some of the monthly hikes/programs include: Haiku Hike, Hike the Canyon, Explore the Canyon, and Family Fun.
-For those looking for a place to go bird watching, Government Canyon is a good place to find the elusive and endangered Golden-Cheeked Warbler.
+Natural Area visitors may enjoy a variety of outdoor activities including, picnicking, hiking, biking, trail running, geocaching, regularly scheduled guided hikes, and ranger programs.
+Some of the monthly hikes/programs include: Hike the Canyon, Explore the Canyon, and Family Fun.
+For those looking for a place to go bird watching, Government Canyon is a good place to find the elusive and endangered golden-cheeked warbler.

 The park offers a variety of educational opportunities.
 Check the calendar for upcoming events or contact the park for special tours.

 - Interpretive Guide to Government Canyon State Natural Area